blairzhao111/Course_Management_System/README.md

 ## Todo

-1. Time and Space efficiency.
+1. Refactor source code and try to migrate project working with Spring MVC and Maven.
-2. Add new problems.
+2. Add new features.
-3. Add more resources.

 ## License

     The MIT License (MIT)